Skip to main content

 i.
 In particular Google Analytics

-If you consent to the setting of the Google Analytics cookie in our cookie consent banner or the privacy preference centre on our website, Google will collect data relating to your use of our website.
-This enables Google to assign data relating to usage behaviour on our website to this respective pseudonymous user.
-We have commissioned Google to use this information to evaluate the usage behaviour of the website, to compile reports on website activities and to provide us with further services related to website and internet usage.
+If you consent to the setting of the Google Analytics cookie in our cookie consent banner or the Privacy Preference Centre of our website, Google collects data relating to your use of our website.
+This allows Google to assign data relating to usage behaviour on our website to this particular pseudonymous user.
+We have commissioned Google to use this information to evaluate the usage behaviour on the website, to compile reports on website activity and to provide us with other services relating to website activity and Internet usage.

 ii.
 In particular Google Ads, Google Ads Remarketing

-Google Ads enables us to display advertisements in the Google search engine or on third-party websites when you enter certain search terms on Google (keyword targeting).
-Furthermore, targeted advertisements can be played on the basis of the user data available at Google (e.g. location data and interests) (target group targeting).
-We can evaluate this data quantitatively by analysing, for example, which search terms have led to the display of our advertisements and how many advertisements have led to corresponding clicks.
+Google Ads enables us to display advertisements in the Google search engine or on third-party websites if you enter certain search terms in Google (keyword targeting).
+In addition, targeted advertisements can be displayed on the basis of the user data available to Google (e.g. location data and interests) (target group targeting).
+We can evaluate this data quantitatively by, for example, analysing which search terms led to the display of our advertisements and how many advertisements led to corresponding clicks.

-With Google Ads Remarketing, we can assign people who interact with our online offer to specific target groups in order to subsequently track them with interest-based advertising in the Google advertising network (remarketing or retargeting).
+With Google Ads Remarketing, we can assign people who interact with our online offering to specific target groups in order to then display interest-based advertising in the Google advertising network (remarketing or retargeting).
 Furthermore, the advertising target groups created with Google Ads Remarketing can be linked to Google’s cross-device functions.
-In this way, interest-based, personalised advertising messages that have been adapted to you depending on your previous usage and surfing behaviour on one end device (e.g. mobile phone) can also be tracked on another of your end devices (e.g. tablet or PC).
-If you have a Google account, you can object to personalised advertising at the following link – here.
+In this way, interest-based, personalised advertising messages that were tailored to you based on your previous usage and surfing behaviour on one device (e.g. mobile phone) can also be displayed on another of your devices (e.g. tablet or PC).
+If you have a Google account, you can object to personalised advertising here.

 iii.
 Google Conversion Tracking

-With the help of Google conversion tracking through the Google Tag Manager, Google and we can recognise whether users have carried out certain actions.
-For example, we can evaluate which buttons on our website were clicked how often and which products were viewed or purchased particularly frequently.
-This information is used to create conversion statistics.
-We learn the total number of users who have clicked on our ads and what actions they have taken.
+With the help of Google Conversion Tracking by Google Tag Manager, Google and we can recognise whether users have performed certain actions.
+For example, we can evaluate which buttons on our website were clicked on and how often, and which products were viewed or purchased particularly often.
+This information is used to generate conversion statistics.
+We learn the total number of users who have clicked on our advertisements and what actions they have taken.
 We do not receive any information with which we can personally identify the user.
-Google itself uses cookies or comparable recognition technologies for identification.
+Google itself uses cookies or similar recognition technologies for identification purposes.

 iv.
 Google Maps

-Our use of Google Maps is in the interest of an appealing presentation of our online offers and an easy location of the places indicated by us on the website.
+We use Google Maps in the interest of making the presentation of our online offers appealing and to make it easy to find the places indicated by us on the website.

 c) Use of a content delivery network (Cloudflare)